 Amazingly enough, before “growth hacking” was a thing, companies managed to grow and increase revenue and profitability all the time!

-Ignore the hype around “hacks”, which everyone from interns to experienced marketing consultants are promoting (including myself, on occasion), and instead, focus on your aim of generating more ecommerce revenue.
+Ignore the hype around “hacks”, which everyone from interns to experienced marketing consultants are promoting (including myself, on occasion), and instead, focus on your aim of generating more eCommerce revenue.

-Ecommerce brands are increasingly reliant on Facebook Ads and Google AdWords to pull in traffic, but that approach is not only costly, it can also leave you too reliant on advertising spend and could result in too many costly first-time clicks, without enough actual buyers to make a profit.
+eCommerce brands are increasingly reliant on Facebook Ads and Google AdWords to pull in traffic, but that approach is not only costly, it can also leave you too reliant on advertising spend and could result in too many costly first-time clicks, without enough actual buyers to make a profit.

 No one in marketing has time for those sort of false positive metrics.
-It’s time to start generating some real returns, with the following underrated - but tried and tested - ecommerce growth “hacks”.
+It’s time to start generating some real returns, with the following underrated - but tried and tested - eCommerce growth “hacks”.

-Taking this one step further, some brands use technology to show how many people are also viewing the same products/deals when other web visitors are online.
+Taking FOMO one step further, some brands use technology to show how many people are also viewing the same products/deals when other web visitors are online.
 Or they show items that have been recently purchased.
 Creating a sense of urgency through limited offers or visual time countdowns has been shown to convert more buyers.
 This is an excellent way to social proof your website and makes your store look like it has a thriving community.